abhishekbhartiind/Node-Express-TS-Restfull-GraphQL-API/README.md

-# Highly scalable architecture for Node applications
+# Express Base Basic Api Structure

 It is a design pattern for software projects.
 It is used majorly by Node developers.